Hayden-Johnston/data-manager/README.md

 # Data Input:
-The data service checks every 1s for new data in input.txt and clears it when processed.
-To send data to the service, simply write the data to input.txt
+The data service checks every 1 second for new data in input.txt and clears it when processed.\n To send data to the service, simply write the data to input.txt

 # Receiving Data: